spider-mario/dsf2flac/README.txt

 I developed and tested this program on Linux x86_64 with GCC.
 It probably compiles and works on x86 GCC too.
 Windows might be a bit more work.

+I've added a cmake build configuration which works on Linux and should be relatively easy to adapt for other platforms.

+Usage:

+mkdir build
+cd build
+cmake ..
+make

-If you are building statically you'll need to link against these libs:
+If you want to try manual compilation then you'll need to link against these libs:

 FLAC++
 FLAC